xamantra/momentum/docs/persistence.md

 - `persistSave` will use the `.toJson()` serialization.
 - `persistGet` will use the `.fromJson(...)` serialization.

-- `Router` uses both `persistSave` and `persistGet`.
+- `MomentumRouter` uses both `persistSave` and `persistGet`.
 So if you want to use persistent navigation you need to implement those two function parameters.
 - The Persistent router saves the `indexes` of the pages.
-If you added a new page or reordered the items in the list inside the `Router` constructor, it is recommended to clear the data of the app to avoid errors.
+If you added a new page or reordered the items in the list inside the `MomentumRouter` constructor, it is recommended to clear the data of the app to avoid errors.